jhnwoo-dev/reg-ex/gist.md

 ### Character Classes

+Character classes in regex defines a set of characteres, of which can occur in an input string to fulfill a match.
+The bracket expressions discussed previously is considered a character class.
+A few other common character classes are listed below:

+-   `.` -- matches any character except the newline character
+-   `\d` -- matches any Arabix numeral digit.
+This is equivalent to the bracket expression `[0-9]`
+-   `\w` -- matches any alphanumeric character from the basic Latin alphabet, including the underscore.
+This is equivalent to the bracket expression `[A-Za-z0-9_]`
+-   `\s` -- matches a single whitespace character, including tabs and line breaks

 ### The OR Operator

 The OR Operator (`|`) in an expression can allow us to change our matching parameters.
 Referring to the example in grouping constructs of `(qwe):(asd)`, we can convert it using the OR Operator to `(q|w|e):(a|s|d)`, where both of the strings `qwe:asd` and `ewq:das` would match, as well as `q:a`, but `asd:qwe` would not.

 ### Flags

+As discussed earlier in this post, a regex must be wrapped in forward slash characters (`/`), however, there is one exception to this rule - that is with the component known as `flags`.
+Flags are placed at the very end of the regex, after the second forward slash, and they provide additional functionality or limits for the regex.
+There are 6 optional flags, separately or together and in any order, but there are three that are most common:

+-   `g` -- global search: the regex should be tested against all possible mathces in a string
+-   `i` -- case-insensitive search: case should be ignored while attempting a match in a string
+-   `m` -- multi-line search: a multi-line input string should be treated as multiple lines

 ### Character Escapes